yoobi/exoplayer-kotlin/README.md

 # Exoplayer-kotlin

-Example of Exoplayer v2.18.4 in Kotlin
+Example of androix3.media3 v1.1.1 in Kotlin

 All example are for HLS video